Most Commonly Broken Texas Traffic Laws

 Driving Without Insurance

-Every driver in Texas must have valid insurance, and operating without auto insurance could result in a fine of up to $350.
-Additionally, drivers in Texas could face full financial responsibility in the event they cause an accident when they do not have insurance.
+Every driver in Texas is required to have valid insurance, and operating without auto insurance can result in a fine of up to $350.
+Additionally, drivers in Texas may face full financial responsibility if they cause an accident without insurance.

 Speeding

-Speeding is one of the most common traffic violations, and this type of non defensive driving behavior can lead to serious accidents.
-It is vital that every driver understand the importance of posted speed limits for the roadway they are on.
+Speeding is one of the most common traffic violations, and this non-defensive driving behavior can lead to serious accidents.
+Every driver must understand the importance of posted speed limits for the roadway they are on.

 Headlight Violations